Interview with Roger Mayer: The Secrets of Jimi Hendrix's Guitar Setup

 "You had to do that because you have to remember that in those days electronic tuners didn't exist.
 The only thing you possibly had was a tuning fork.
 If you go on stage and a red spotlight might hit you, that's going to put the guitar out of tune.
 The blue one, not so much, but if they hit you with a powerful red, that's going to pull the guitar out!"

 Peter Hodgson is a journalist, an award-winning shredder, an instructional columnist, a guitar teacher, a guitar repair guy, a dad and an extremely amateur barista.
-In his spare time he runs a blog, I Heart Guitar, which allows him to publicly geek out over his obsessions.
-Peter is from Melbourne, Australia, where he writes for various magazines as well as for Gibson.com.
+He runs an awesome blog, I Heart Guitar, which allows him to publicly geek out over his obsessions.
+Peter is from Melbourne, Australia, where he writes for various magazines and for Gibson.com.

 You Might Also Like...